metalgaiden/metalgaiden.github.io/index.markdown

 ![Banner](/assets/img/bg-masthead.jpg)
 <h2> About me: </h2>
 Hi, I’m Eli and I’m a game developer with skills in programming, design, music and sound.
-I have a strong desire to work on projects that challenge me to think creatively and utilize my diverse skill set.
+I have a strong desire to work on things that challenge me to think creatively and utilize my diverse skill set.

 Below are my game projects.
 Click on them to read a detailed breakdown of the work I did on each one.